 All magnolias have unusual, exotic-looking cones, but those on a sweetbay magnolia (Magnolia virginiana) are showier than most.
 Sweetbay magnolia trees feature creamy white spring and summer flowers with a sweet, lemony fragrance and leaves that flutter in the slightest breeze to flash their silvery undersides.
-The fruiting cones consist of a group of pinkish-colored fruit that burst open to release the seeds when ripe.
+The fruiting cones consist of a group of pinkish colored fruit that burst open to release the seeds when ripe.
 These outstanding ornamental trees create less mess than other magnolia tree species.

 Sweetbay Magnolia Information

-Sweetbay magnolias can grow 50 feet tall or more in warm, southern climates, but in cool areas it rarely exceeds 30 feet.
+Sweetbay magnolias can grow 50 feet (15 m.) tall or more in warm, southern climates, but in cool areas it rarely exceeds 30 feet (9 m.).
 Its sweet fragrance and attractive shape make it an ideal specimen tree.
 The flowers have a sweet, lemony scent while the leaves and twigs have a spicy fragrance.
 The tree benefits wildlife by providing cover and nesting sites.
 It is a larval host for the sweetbay silkmoth.
 Early American settlers called it “beaver tree” because the fleshy roots made good bait for beaver traps.

 Sweetbay Magnolia Care